-Sovereign statutory net profit after tax increased 76% on the prior half.
+Sovereign cash net profit after tax has increased 76% on the prior half.
 The prior half was impacted by unfavourable tax and actuarial policy valuation adjustments which have not recurred.

 Insurance income of NZ\$150 million decreased 1% on the prior half with a continuation of solid inforce premium growth offset by a deterioration in persistency experience and the impact of claims volatility.
-Lapse rates have not been maintained at the record low levels established last year, but still compare favourably to industry standards.
+Lapse rates have not been maintained at the record low levels established last year, but still remain excellent by industry standards.